 Prison Rape Elimination Act (PREA)

 As a partner of the PREA Resource Center, ACA has dedicated its experience and expertise in auditing to the PREA audit protocol.
-ACA also partnered with the PREA resource center in the areas of communications, training, and technical assistance in sharing information, techniques, and tools for implementing the PREA requirements.
-ACA staff serves in the role of PREA auditor training (conducted by the PREA Resource Center).
-To date, more than 50 certified ACA auditors have also been trained as PREA auditors.
+ACA also partnered with the PREA Resource Center in the areas of communications, training, and technical assistance in sharing information, techniques, and tools for implementing the PREA requirements.
+To date, more than 70 ACA auditors have also been trained and certified as PREA auditors.

 Many ACA accredited agencies have accepted the goals of PREA by amending their policies, procedures, and practices to meet the requirements of the PREA standards.
-While some ACA standards relate to the requirements of PREA, ACA accreditation remains a distinct process from PREA certification and adherence to the ACA standards does not guarantee PREA compliance.
+While some ACA expected practices relate to the requirements of PREA, ACA accreditation remains a distinct process from PREA certification and adherence to the ACA expected practices does not guarantee PREA compliance.

 Send us an email.